 - Prevention requires good management and not grazing young goats in areas where there have been affected goats within the last year or so.

 Hand-reared kids are susceptible to scouring especially in the first week or two of life, and the cause can be non-infectious or infectious

 - The nutritional causes of kid scours include poor milk or milk substitute quality and sudden changes in feed type.

 - Milk or milk substitute that is too concentrated or too hot or cold or given too quickly can cause scouring.

-- Milk substitute should be as close as possible to the real thing, and sheep milk powder is better for kids than calf milk powder.
+- Milk substitutes should be as close as possible to the real thing, and sheep milk powder is better for kids than calf milk powder.

 - The instructions provided on bags of commercial milk powders indicate what concentration, volume and frequency of feeding are best.
 Follow the instructions carefully.

 - Starter meals should be fresh and of good quality.
-Stale or poor quality meal can cause scours.
+Stale or poor-quality meals can cause scours.

 - Avoid feeding silage and chaff to very young animals.

 - Infections are more likely to cause scouring if kids have not had enough colostrum in their first few days of life.